Before you book your next trip, here’s what you need to know.

-As coronavirus is a known event, you may struggle to get cover for coronavirus-related cancellations.
-But there are plenty of other things you’ll be covered for, such as:
+As coronavirus is a known event, you may struggle to get coronavirus-related cancellation cover.
+But there are plenty of other things you’ll likely be covered for, such as:

 If you decide to get travel insurance, it makes sense to buy it as soon as you book your holiday.
-Because as well as covering you while you’re away, travel insurance could also cover you for things that might go wrong before you travel, such as:
+Because, as well as covering you while you’re away, travel insurance can also cover you for things that might go wrong before you travel, such as:

-If you’re planning 2 or more trips within a 12-month period, then annual or ‘multi-trip cover’ is usually cheaper.
-Although it depends on where you're travelling to and how long you’re going for, so compare the cost and cover against a single-trip policy before buying.
+If you’re planning two or more trips within a 12-month period, you may want to consider whether annual or ‘multi-trip cover’ works out cheaper for you.
+This depends on where you're travelling to and how long you’re going for, so compare the cost against single-trip cover before buying a policy.